texastsarulebook/texastsarulebook.github.io/docs/ute-high-school-projects/manufacturing.md

 ### Indoor

 Projects in this category are entirely made of wood for the primary use to be indoors.
-Example projects
+Example projects include but not limited to bookshelves, tables, dressers, display cabinets, and bed headboards.

 | Event                                                                     | Event # |
 | ------------------------------------------------------------------------- | ------- |